ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ACME uses different URIs for different management functions.
 Each function is listed in a directory along with its corresponding URI, so clients only need to be configured with the directory URI.
+These URIs are connected by a few different link relations {{RFC5988}}.

 The "up" link relation is used with challenge resources to indicate the authorization resource to which a challenge belongs.
 It is also used from